PrefectHQ/prefect-bitbucket/README.md

 private_bitbucket_block.save(name="my-private-bitbucket-block")
 ```

+!!! info "Differences between Bitbucket Server and Bitbucket Cloud"

+    For Bitbucket Cloud, only set the `token` to authenticate.
+For Bitbucket Server, set both the `token` and the `username`.

 ## Resources

 If you encounter any bugs while using `prefect-bitbucket`, feel free to open an issue in the [prefect-bitbucket](https://github.com/PrefectHQ/prefect-bitbucket) repository.